Resources for the Comprehensive Geriatric Assessment based

 Content : It consists of a series of medications to avoid related to common problems in prescribing for older people generally, and in relation to particular medical conditions.
 Several of the medications are specific to the USA.

 Author : American Geriatrics Society 2012 Beers Criteria Update Expert Panel (AGS, 2012)

-Updated Beers Criteria are regularly published online by American Geriatrics Society .
+Updated Beers Criteria are regularly published (approximately every 3 years) online by the American Geriatrics Society .